Drala Mountain Center Code of Ethics

 Recognizing that we are all human beings on a path of growth and learning, we commit to ongoing self-reflection and education.

-SMC will provide formal training to staff and leadership on ethical conduct, including trainings that address personal and societal oppression, power dynamics, and skillful bystander intervention.
-SMC will provide specific training for key personnel to ensure they are qualified to carry out their responsibilities as laid out in the grievance procedure.
+DMC will provide formal training to staff and leadership on ethical conduct, including trainings that address personal and societal oppression, power dynamics, and skillful bystander intervention.
+DMC will provide specific training for key personnel to ensure they are qualified to carry out their responsibilities as laid out in the grievance procedure.

 Transparency and truth are crucial to our institutional integrity.
 We recognize that there are times when we have a responsibility to disclose substantiated instances of ethical misconduct to our community and to prospective participants and guests.
 In making decisions on how or what to disclose, we will (to the extent not legally or ethically constrained) prioritize the needs of those at risk of harm, rather than protection of our reputation or financial position.

-We will actively support official investigations into any crimes or ethical misconduct alleged to have occurred at SMC.
+We will actively support official investigations into any crimes or ethical misconduct alleged to have occurred at DMC.

 Accountability and Enforcement